AzeemMuzammil/compiler-workshop-codegen/README.md

 ===========================

 * Goal of the exercises is to pass the two tests in testCodeGen.bal
+* Definition of the intermediate language is in `modules/ir/ir.bal`
 * Use `bal test` command to run the tests
 * First one is currently passing but the answer is hardcoded in main.bal codegen function
 * Delete the function body and add your own code